 Suitability as a carry on backpack

 I’m a quite minimalist packer and hate that scramble to board on budget airlines where everyone fights for overhead space.
 I therefore believe that the key to a really good travel backpack is its ability to fit under the seat in front of you, and not just in the overhead compartment.
-I was a little bit worried about the size of the Quarterback Premium but I’m happy to say that I’ve had no issues so far; it has fit under the seat on both SAS Scandinavian Airlines and Aer Lingus.
-I’ve yet to try it on Easyjet but I’m sure that day will come.
+I was a little bit worried about the size of the Quarterback Premium but I’m happy to say that I’ve had no issues so far; it has fit under the seat on SAS Scandinavian Airlines, Easyjet and Aer Lingus.

 Another key consideration is obviously the backpack’s capacity.
 As mentioned earlier, I reckon I could fit 5 nights worth of clothing into this backpack but it depends on your style of travel, packing habits and destination (hot or cold).
 Again, I’ve been lugging bags back and forth to Sweden for several years so have developed minimalist packing habits.
 Either way, I strongly believe that most people could use the Quarterback Premium as a weekend bag without any problem.